 Funds will be provided directly to the recipient.
 Awards will be made at the sole discretion of the selection committee.

-All nominations must be received by January 31, 2021.
+The 2021 nomination deadline has passed.
 Recipients will be notified no later than March 22, 2021.

 Disclosure Requirement for Farm Credit Directors and Employees